Square considers making bitcoin hardware wallet - Dorsey

-(Reuters) -Fintech company Square Inc is considering making a hardware wallet for bitcoin, Chief Executive Officer Jack Dorsey said in a tweet here on Friday.
+Fintech company Square Inc (SQ.N) is considering making a hardware wallet for bitcoin , Chief Executive Officer Jack Dorsey said in a tweet on Friday.

 As bitcoin and other crypto-currencies have gained in popularity, many companies have emerged to serve a growing need to protect these assets from online theft.